jerhon/www-honlsoft-com/content/about.md

 # About Me

 I'm a software engineer and architect with over 14 years of professional software development experience and 20 years of programming experience.
 I enjoy building software, and the challenges that rise from building it.
-Particularly, I enjoy brining projects to completion and leading teams to successful software implementations.
+Particularly, I enjoy bringing projects to completion and leading teams to successful software implementations.

 I'm currently Software Architect at Border States Electric.
 There I have been involved in development for a wide range of projects ranging from integrations, mobile application, and web development.
 This has been in a variety of different technology stacks such as .NET Core, Java, Spring Framework, AngularJS / Angular, Apache Cordova.
 All this in just the first year on the Job!